vmware-archive/nsxramlclient/readme.md

 :param suppress_warnings: Optional:
 If set to True, the client will print out a warning if NSX Manager uses a self signed certificate.
 Default: True

+:param fail_mode: Optional:
+If not set, the client will exit using sys.exit when receiving any error status code from NSX like 400.
+If fail_mode is set to 'raise', the exception nsxramlclient.exceptions.NsxError will be raised with status being the HTTP status code received and msg being the error message returned by NSX in the body.
+If set to 'continue', no error will be raised, and the status and body is returned like in successful cases.
+Default: 'exit'

 :return: Returns a NsxClient Session Object
 """